Berryville, Arkansas: 2010 census

+Income and poverty

 For the period 2008–2012, the estimated median annual income for a household in the city was $30,046, and the median income for a family was $37,717.
 Male full-time workers had a median income of $28,244 versus $24,074 for females.
 The per capita income for the city was $16,924.
 About 14.2% of families and 17.4% of the population were below the poverty line, including 17.5% of those under age 18 and 14.8% of those age 65 or over.

 Education

 Public education for elementary and secondary school students is provided by the Berryville School District, which leads to graduation at Berryville High School.

 Places of interest

 The Berryville Post Office is listed on the National Register of Historic Places.

 Saunders' Museum, which has guns used by outlaws such as Pancho Villa, Billy the Kid, and many others, as well as other items of interest, is located in the center of town.

 Cosmic Cavern is 7 mi north of town on Arkansas Highway 21.

 Berryville is the home of handgun manufacturing companies of Nighthawk Custom and Wilson Combat, as well as the International Defensive Pistol Association, a body that sanctions practical shooting competitions that emphasize real-world self-defense scenarios.

 Little Portion Hermitage, a community founded by Christian musician John Michael Talbot, is located outside of Berryville.